MTV Movie & TV Awards 2017: Complete List Of Nominees

 “You’re the One That I Want” — ensemble, Grease: Live

-What you need to know about the #mtvmovieawards ???? : https://t.co/8JyCMzKT1F
+What you need to know about the #mtvmovieawards???? : https://t.co/8JyCMzKT1F

 — MTV News (@MTVNews) May 6, 2017